-Everything You Need to Know If You’re Marrying a Tamilian!
+Everything You Need to Know about a Tamil Wedding!

 #1.
-If you know only Vannga Ponga, you can simply Ponga
+If you know only Vannga Ponga, you can simply say Ponga

 Don’t know Vaanga Ponga also?
 Wow, you’re in trouble.
 Also, it means ‘to come’ and ‘to go’!
-Tamils are very (raised to the power of a gazillion) proud of their language.
-So if you don’t know basic Tamil, and are marrying a Tamilian, you’re doomed.
-Here’s a culture that dates back over two thousand years, and their culture and language is very important to them.
-Even though you don’t know the language, you making an effort will make all the difference and endear you to them!
+Tamilians are very (raised to the power of a gazillion) proud of their language.
+So if you don’t know basic Tamil and are marrying a Tamilian, you’re in for a wild ride!
+Here’s a culture that dates back over two thousand years, and is very important to them.
+Even though you don’t know the language, making an effort to learn it will make all the difference and endear you to them!
 Consider heading over to youtube to learn some basic greetings before attending a Tamilan wedding.

 #2.
 Get ready to fall in love with Idly and Dosa

-No, Tamilians don’t eat only Idly and Dosa!
+No, Tamilians don’t just eat Idly and Dosa!
 But that is by no means a measure of their love for these delicious essentials.
-Take a Tamilian away from their home and rest assured by the 2nd week you’ll see them craving Idli and Dosa, and moving heaven and earth to get them.
+Take a Tamilian away from their home and rest assured by the 2nd week you’ll see them craving fluffy Idlis and crispy Dosai, and moving heaven and earth to get them.
 If the Tamil wedding you’re attending is serving breakfast, you can best expect either or both of these dishes.

 #3.
 Rise and Shine Sunshine!

 If you’re marrying a Tamilian, forget late-night weddings.
-Your wedding will happen at the break of dawn and sometimes even earlier.
-So if you’re a night owl, that’s just too bad!
+Most Tamil wedding rituals take place at the break of dawn and sometimes even earlier.
+If you’re a night owl, you might want to consider pulling an all-nighter!
 This community firmly believes in early mornings.
 So if you want your beauty sleep, tuck in early.

 This has now become a gender-neutral pronoun for Tamilians.
 So, get ready to hear a lot of mama, macha, and machi at your wedding.
 If you only go by the literal meaning (Mama meaning uncle and Macha meaning cousin), you’re in for the most confusing times of your life.

-Tamilians, especially the Brahmins are known for their amazing filter coffee which to them is kaapi.
+Tamilians are known for their amazing filter coffee which to them is kaapi.
 One sip and you’re in heaven.
 If you’re a coffee addict, this is your nirvana!
 You can expect to see Tumblr Davara at the wedding feast, just be careful not to burn yourself

 Sarees are close to their heart.
-If you’re attending a function or even at your wedding, expect most of them to turn up in sarees, especially Kanjivaram.
-Kanjivaram silk sarees are revered by the Tamilians and it is one of their most prized possessions!
+If you’re attending a function or even at your wedding, expect most of them to turn up in Kanjivaram, the staple Tamil wedding saree.
+Kanjivaram silk sarees are revered by Tamilians and it is one of their most prized possessions!
 If silk saree is the peanut butter, Gold is definitely the jelly.
 Say goodbye to your solitaires.
 It’s time to switch to Gold!

 A Tamilian is bound to have a huge family.
 To this brood, the family also includes the extended (your aunt’s sister in law would count as extended family).
-So, if you see 5 aunts, 10 uncles and 11 nieces and nephews, it’s not a ‘yours, mine and ours’ situation.
+So, if you see 5 aunts, 10 uncles and 11 nieces and nephews, it’s not a ‘yours, mine and our’ situation.
 It just includes the extended family and if you’re going to become a part of one, then get ready to be showered with all the love and affection that comes with becoming a new member of the brood!
 Consider getting confused by the numerous relations of a time-honoured Tamil wedding ritual.

 No, these are not the idols you find in temples.
 These are the idols that you find in movie theatres.
 They idolize their celebrities a lot.
 Speak one word ill of them, especially Rajini and see the hellfire pouring!
 Also, if you’re not a Tamilian making fun of their culture, language anything else is a big no-no. Don’t be surprised if you overhear conversations regarding which AR Rehman soundtrack is appropriate to feature on a wedding playlist at a Tamil Wedding.

 Are you getting married soon?
 Choose from our website templates and create your own custom website to share your story and fun moments with friends and family.Sign Up With Wedding Wishlist